 I am back with another travel related blog post about one about my recent adventures in Norway.
-I returned from Norway just under a week ago just in time for Christmas.
+This time last year I went on a Christmassy Holiday to Norway (yes it has taken me a year to get round to writing this posts).
 This trip I was accompanied by my favourite travel buddy Elliott (who assures me will start uploading to his blog again soon) and our friend Georgia.

 Our trip consisted of three locations; Oslo, Bergan and Tromso.

 As part of this little Norway series’s I aim to upload a total of five blog posts so make sure to follow my blog to make sure you don’t miss out on any of the action!

 Our trip started in Oslo, the capital of Norway.
 This was mostly a stopover before venturing onto the main leg of our journey.
 Of course, although only having a few hours we went to experience what Oslo had to offer.
 One of the reasons we chose to visit Norway at this time of year was because of all the cute Christmas Markets the country has to offer.
 As we had limited time to see this city we decided to take a walk to the large Christmas market-based in the centre of town.